safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 }
 ```

-- `safeSdk` - The Safe class instance to be used by the Monerium SDK.
-You need to add the protocol-kit as a dependency for your project and create an instance of the [`Safe`](https://github.com/safe-global/safe-core-sdk/blob/main/packages/protocol-kit/src/Safe.ts) class.
+- `safeSdk` - To use the `MoneriumPack`, you need to add protocol-kit as a dependency for your project and create an instance of the [`Safe`](https://github.com/safe-global/safe-core-sdk/blob/main/packages/protocol-kit/src/Safe.ts) class.

 #### `open(moneriumOpenOptions)`

-The `open` method will start the authentication flow with Monerium.
-It will open a popup window with the Monerium authentication page.
+The `open()` method initiates the authentication process with Monerium.
+It opens a popup window with the Monerium authentication page.

-**params**
+**Params**

 The `MoneriumOpenOptions` options to be passed to the `open` method are:

 ```typescript